Tatsfield: Lovestead

 Lovested Down or Lusted was a large estate, with mansion in Cudham, seen in a rental of Titsey dated 19 November 1401, of Merton Priory.
 At the dissolution of the monasteries the priory held wood to the value of 4s. a year here.
 In 1553 Sir John Gresham devised to his son William, after the death of his wife Katherine, "the farm in Surrey and Kent where Steven of Lusted dwelt", for which he paid £10 a year.
 Sir Marmaduke Gresham, by his will dated 14 January 1696, gave Lusted to his son Charles and daughter Alice Gresham.
 It was owned in 1891 by Jeremiah Dummett.

 Other land

 The other land was common land even in 1912.

 20th century

 In 1929, the BBC established its Tatsfield Receiving Station just outside the village in fields in the parish of Titsey, and its masts and shortwave aerials were a prominent local landmark.
 The station closed in 1974 when its work was merged with that of BBC Monitoring's receiving station at Crowsley Park in South Oxfordshire.
 Some derelict remains of the BBC station can still be seen.

 On 10 December 1935 a Savoia-Marchetti S.73 of Belgian airline SABENA crashed at Tatsfield, killing all eleven on board.
-At the time, Britain's worst air crash.
+At the time, it was Britain's worst air crash.